Skip to main content Skip to navigation

 This is an indicative module outline only to give an indication of the sort of topics that may be covered.
 Actual sessions held may differ.

-1. Introduction of dynamics mechanics in 3D
+1. Introduction to 3D Dynamics:

 Learning outcomes